Are you experiencing unwanted or unexpected pain during penetrative sex?

 - Infection or inflammation of the skin in the genital area or urinary tract

-- Anxiety or depression related to any number of factors, including but not limited intimacy issues, your physical appearance, or relationship problems
+- Anxiety or depression related to any number of factors, including but not limited to intimacy issues, your physical appearance, or relationship problems

 - Conditions such as endometriosis, uterine prolapse, or cystitis